 The first step is to obtain crystals of the polypeptide to determine its secondary and tertiary structures.

 The second method is to combine polypeptides with albumin, which can prolong the half-life of polypeptide drugs and reduce the frequency of drug use.
 Liraglutide using this method is a successful example.
 The third method is to modify peptides.
 The technology of polyethylene glycol (PEG) modification of peptides is very mature, and many protein and peptide drugs have been successfully marketed after modification, such as PEG-modified interferon.
-However, due to safety and tolerability considerations, polyethylene glycol has not been the primary choice for injections.
+However, due to safety and tolerability considerations and differences in controlling the proportion of net peptide content, polyethylene glycol has not been the primary choice for injections.

 The use of implantable devices to deliver drugs into the body has been proposed, and the use of osmotic pump drug delivery systems could allow patients to administer the drug once a year.
 This approach opens up an entirely new avenue for the release of peptide drugs, which can address patient convenience and compliance.

 Due to the physical and chemical properties of polypeptides, most of them are injections in the application, especially intravenous injection or intravenous drip, and the main preparation type is lyophilized powder.

 In recent years, in addition to the classic subcutaneous, intramuscular, and intravenous administration, other routes of administration have gradually developed, including mucosal administration (nasal, pulmonary, or sublingual), oral administration (gastrointestinal tract) penetration enhancers, protease inhibitors or carriers) and transdermal routes of administration.
 In addition to various drug delivery systems, the application of excipients also helps peptide drugs enter drug development.